 Use our paper bag STEM activity ideas as a stepping stone for more STEM ideas.
 Check out what you have, and think about what your kids like to do!
 Put together your paper bag STEM challenges from there.

-Check out all of these awesome STEM resources to keep you and your kids busy this season and all year round.
+Check out all of these awesome science and STEM resources to keep you and your kids busy this season and all year round.

 FAVORITE STEM PRODUCTS with Amazon Affiliate Links